felipenmartins/Robotics-Simulation-Labs/Lab3/ReadMe.md

 * How accurate is the odometry-based localization?
 * In what conditions is odometry-based localication useful?
 And when is it problematic?
-* What can you do to increase the accuracy of the pose estimation in your code?

 ### Some information for implementing the code
 The definition of the variables used in the functions is given below.